-In a nuclear reactor occurs especially the β− decay, because the common feature of the fission products is an excess of neutrons (see Nuclear Stability).
+A nuclear reactor occurs especially the β− decay because the common feature of the fission products is an excess of neutrons (see Nuclear Stability).
 An unstable fission fragment with the excess of neutrons undergoes β− decay, where the neutron is converted into a proton, an electron, and an electron antineutrino.

 Characteristics of Beta Radiation

-Key characteristics of beta radiation are summarized in following points:
+Key characteristics of beta radiation are summarized in the following points:

-- Their mass is equal to the mass of the orbital electrons with which they are interacting and unlike the alpha particle a much larger fraction of its kinetic energy can be lost in a single interaction.
+- Their mass is equal to the mass of the orbital electrons with which they are interacting.
+A much larger fraction of its kinetic energy can be lost in a single interaction than the alpha particle.

 - Since they have very low mass, beta particles reach mostly relativistic energies.

-- Beta particles also differ from other heavy charged particles in the fraction of energy lost by radiative process known as the bremsstrahlung.
-Therefore for high energy beta radiation shielding dense materials are inappropriate.
+- Beta particles differ from other heavy charged particles in the fraction of energy lost by the radiative process known as the bremsstrahlung.
+Therefore for high energy, beta radiation shielding dense materials are inappropriate.

-- The beta emission has the continuous spectrum.
+- The beta emission has a continuous spectrum.

-- A 1 MeV beta particle can travel approximately 3.5 meters in air.
+- A 1 MeV beta particle can travel approximately 3.5 meters in the air.

-Beta decay or β decay represents the disintegration of a parent nucleus to a daughter through the emission of the beta particle.
+Beta-decay or β decay represents the disintegration of a parent nucleus to a daughter through the emission of the beta particle.
 If a nucleus emits a beta particle, it loses an electron (or positron).
-In this case, the mass number of daughter nucleus remains the same, but daughter nucleus will form different element.
-Beta decay is governed by the weak interaction.
-During beta decay one of two down quarks changes into an up quark by emitting a W– boson (carries away a negative charge).
+In this case, the mass number of the daughter nucleus remains the same, but the daughter nucleus will form a different element.
+Beta decay is governed by weak interaction.
+One of two down quarks changes into an up quark during beta decay by emitting a W– boson (carries away a negative charge).

 See also: Beta Decay